slack-samples/bolt-js-slack-connect/README.md

 Lastly, click on `connect your application`.
 ![connect](https://user-images.githubusercontent.com/10428517/175156902-6bd48d2f-a44e-4dc0-b76b-8f70c886bff5.png)

 There you should see your cluster info.
 Mine is `cluster0.yvswg`.
+Yours should look different.
+Copy your connection string as and paste it in your
-That is exactly what you will need to have in your `.env` file.
-See the `env.sample` [here](https://github.com/slack-samples/bolt-js-slack-connect/blob/main/env.sample#L9).
+`.env` file.
+See my example of my cluster info in `env.sample` [here](https://github.com/slack-samples/bolt-js-slack-connect/blob/main/env.sample#L9).

 Below, you can see a screenshot of my database configuration.
 The `DB_NAME` is `slack_connect_test` and the collection is named `users`.